 -Precision Agriculture in California

 -Weed Control Field Day

-If you have GARDENING questions, please visit our Master Gardener Volunteer Training Program.
+If you have GARDENING questions, please visit our UC Master Gardener Program.

 To view the High Desert Crop Notes (newsletter), please click here.